redhat-developer/kam/docs/commands/kam.md

 ### Synopsis

-Kubernetes Application Manager (KAM) is a CLI tool to scaffold your GitOps repository
+GitOps Application Manager (KAM) is a CLI tool to scaffold your GitOps repository

 ### Options